c-dilks/clas12-env/README.md

 ```

 ### Utilities
-The [`modulefiles/util`](modulefiles/util) directory is both a module for [clas12-utilities](https://github.com/jeffersonlab/clas12-utilities) and a container for some general utilities used during environment setup:
+The [`modulefiles/util`](modulefiles/util) directory contains both a module for [clas12-utilities](https://github.com/jeffersonlab/clas12-utilities) and a container for some utilities only used during environment setup:
 - [`osrelease.py`](modulefiles/util/osrelease.py) (prints a string determined by the operating system and compiler, for defining installation paths)
 - [`functions.tcl`](modulefiles/util/functions.tcl) (helper Tcl procedures used in various modulefiles)
 - [`siteconfig.tcl`](modulefiles/util/siteconfig.tcl) (unused, a modulefile configuration for registering Tcl procedures)